feipenghhq/FPGA-IPbox/audio_controller/doc/audio_controller.md

 ### CSR module

 Configuration and status register module.
-Provides configuration and status report for the CPU.
+Provides configuration for HW logic and status report for the CPU.

 ## Register Space